 Don't overpay for flights.
 "If you set your heart on a single destination, it's much harder to find a cheap flight than if you've got a number of different places you're willing to go and letting airfare be the deciding factor," he continues.

 Beware of budget airlines.
 "You're more likely to face a major trip delay on budget airlines," Keyes says.
 "That's because larger airlines have partnerships or interline agreements that allow them, in event of flight delays or cancellations, to put passengers on another airline.
-Most budget airlines have no such partnerships or agreements, so a cancelled flight could mean waiting 48 hours or more for the next open seat on that airline."
+Most budget airlines have no such partnerships or agreements, so a canceled flight could mean waiting 48 hours or more for the next open seat on that airline."

 Find out where an airport is located.
 "If you're taking budget flights in Europe, be aware that many Ryanair and EasyJet flights operate out of airports quite far from the city they purport to be in," he adds.
-"You may end up spending all the money you saved just on fare to get out to the airport."
+"You may end up spending all the money you saved just on the fare to get out to the airport."

 Make your credit card work for you.
 "Many credit cards carry automatic travel insurance or protections in case of flight delays, cancellations, or missing bags, but only if you pay for your flight with that card," Keyes notes.
 "See whether your card has this benefit."